/

 The views across the 1st green at Castlerock Golf Club

-The North Atlantic is as calm as a duckpond as I meander my way through the village streets en route to Castlerock Golf Club.
+The Atlantic is as calm as a duckpond as I meander my way through village streets en route to Castlerock Golf Club.

 The sun has only been up for an hour or two and I think I might be able to make out the distant, looming presence of Islay on the horizon – it’s a perfect summer’s morning.
 The car park is empty but the putting green features two young, keen golfers warming up ahead of the junior competition which I soon learn begins in an hour or so.
 But otherwise I have the place to myself.